armory/docs/content/en/plugins/github-api/install/_index.md

 ---
-title: Get Started with the GitHub API Plugin
+title: Get Started with the GitHub Integration Plugin
 linkTitle: Get Started
 weight: 1
 description: >
-   In this section, learn how to install the GitHub API Plugin for Spinnaker and Armory Continuous Deployment.
+   In this section, learn how to install the GitHub Integration Plugin for Spinnaker and Armory Continuous Deployment.
 ---